Company Detail

 Background Check:

-The State of Pennsylvania and all applicable law require a comprehensive background check for all employees working in this position.
+The [California/New York Department of Corrections/Federal Bureau of Prisons] and all applicable law require a comprehensive background check for all employees working in this position.
 This background check will be conducted after an offer, if any, is made.

 Work Environment: